Iran to hold nuclear deal talks with France, Germany and UK – DW – 11/29/2024

 Iran slams 'self-centered' behavior

-Mora posted on X that they held a "frank exchange... on Iran's military support to Russia that has to stop, the nuclear issue that needs a diplomatic solution, regional tensions (important to avoid further escalation from all sides) and human rights."
+Mora posted on X, formerly Twitter, that they held a "frank exchange... on Iran's military support to Russia that has to stop, the nuclear issue that needs a diplomatic solution, regional tensions (important to avoid further escalation from all sides) and human rights."

-Gharibabadi added that the EU's "complicit behavior towards the ongoing genocide in Gaza" means the European bloc has no moral authority to "preach" on human rights.
+Gharibabadi added that the EU's "complicit behavior toward the ongoing genocide in Gaza" means the European bloc has no moral authority to "preach" on human rights.

 Middle East tensions and Trump's reelection

-Friday's meeting takes place in amid extreme tension in the Middle East between Israel and Iran.
+Friday's meeting takes place amid extreme tension in the Middle East between Israel and Iran.

-This week a fragile ceasefire came into effect in Lebanon after the conflict between Iran-backed Hezbollah and Israel.
+This week, a fragile ceasefire came into effect in Lebanon after the conflict between Iran-backed Hezbollah and Israel dragged on for months, with Israel launching a ground operation in southern Lebanon in October.

 Friday's meetings in Geneva, where world powers and Iran achieved a first breakthrough in nuclear talks more than a decade ago before reaching a deal in 2015, are the first since the US presidential election.